 City of Doral Permit Application the application must be signed and notarized by the master permit contractor.

-- 2 set of plans to be revised.
+- plans to be revised.

 - Commercial project must go to Fire